Amani Advocacy Hub

 If you are looking for global data, UN-aligned guidance, and practical implementation resources, this is a foundational starting point.

-This collaborative demonstrates that reform is not only possible, but already underway across multiple countries.
+If you are navigating your own transition process as a nonprofit leader, you can also reach out directly for guidance.
+This work demonstrates that reform is not only possible, but already underway across multiple countries.

 From Orphanage to Family First